nicholasdunbar/cucumber-sandbox/readme.md

 **WebKit** - not yet supported in this project

-**Ruby** - RSpec, Capybara and Cucumber are all programmed in Ruby
+**Ruby** - RSpec, Capybara and Cucumber are all programmed in Ruby in this example, but you can get them in different languages.

-**RVM** - Makes sure this ruby install will not mess with your other installs
+**RVM** - Makes sure this Ruby install will not mess with your other installs

 **Homebrew** - the `set-up-env.sh` script requires brew which only works on OSX but can be replaced easily by using another package manager

 **Cucumber** - A Ruby gem that allows mapping Ruby functions to plain text in a "features" file which will run behavior driven tests in the browser.

-**Gherkin** - The .feature files that cucumber uses which allows plain english grammars to be mapped to functions in step_definitions/
+**Gherkin** - The .feature files that Cucumber uses which allows plain english grammars to be mapped to functions in step_definitions/

-**Step Definitions** - The functions programmed in ruby using the capybara functions that are called by Gherkin scripts.
+**Step Definitions** - The functions programmed in Ruby using the capybara functions that are called by Gherkin scripts.

 **Rspec** - A Ruby defined DSL (Domain Specific Language) and a library that can be used to run behavior driven tests in the browser you can also use it to do unit tests on Ruby code if you are using Ruby in your application.
-The following would be an example of RSpec:
+The following would be an example of RSpec with Selenium being used as the API to the webdriver written in Ruby:
 ```
 it "check_SEIDE_version" do
    @base_url = "https://github.com/"